tektoncd/hub/docs/DEPLOYMENT.md

     users: [foo]
 ```

+#### Keeping `config.yaml` on remote location such as github or gcs

-- Commit the changes and push the changes to your fork
+- Commit/save the changes and push them on remote git instance such as github or gcs

 - Edit the `02-api/21-api-configmap.yaml` and change the URL to point to your fork.
 By default it is pointing to [config.yaml][config-yaml] in Hub which has Application Data.